 Missing Sidewalk Links Program

 The Missing Sidewalk Links Program identifies, prioritizes, and constructs missing sidewalk segments to provide a continuous pedestrian network and ensure a safe walking environment.
-Construction of missing sidewalk links supports "Pedestrian Policy Plan of the TMP" (Transportation Master Plan) by eliminating breaks and discontinuities in the sidewalk system and ensuring adequate connections to public transit.
+Construction of missing sidewalk links supports "Pedestrian Policy Plan of the TMP" (Transportation Master Plan) by eliminating breaks and discontinuities in the sidewalk system and ensuring adequate connections to transit.

 Projects are identified by community members and then added to prioritized lists of "small" or "large" missing sidewalk links.
 Small projects cost less than $75,000 and are completed using funds from the city's Pedestrian Facilities budget.
 Large missing sidewalk link projects cost more than $75,000 and are prioritized and assessed for inclusion in the annual budget process.